Mixing Tramadol & Alcohol: Effects, Dangers, and Treatment

 If you feel that substance use is negatively affecting your life, it may be time to seek professional help.

 Although not always necessary, medical detox can help patients who are dependent on 1 or more substances achieve a substance-free state while under the care and supervision of medical professionals.
-This can help patients transition into ongoing addiction treatment, which may include a combination of behavioral counseling, medication, and more.
+This can help patients transition into ongoing addiction treatment, which may include a combination of behavioral counseling, medication, and more in either an inpatient or outpatient setting.
 For patients who are struggling with both tramadol and alcohol, co-occurring disorder treatment can help address both substance use disorders at the same time and may result in better outcomes.16, 17, 18

 If you are ready to learn more about addiction treatment, American Addiction Centers (AAC) is ready to help.
 AAC is a leading provider of evidence-based addiction treatment with facilities across the U.S. You can call our free, confidential helpline at for more information about rehab, and easily verify your insurance by filling out the form below.